metamn/react/content/blog/graphql-and-rest-apis-in-aws/index.md

 After defining the schema &mdash; with a single click! &mdash; you'll get all GraphQL queries, mutations and subscriptions automatically generated.
 In other words you get a public, working API out of the box.
 An URL anyone can access and play with your API.

-Next, by using the [AWS Amplify Framework](https://aws.amazon.com/amplify/) &mdash; a command line tool to create, manage and implement Amazon web services &mdash; with a few simple commands everything else is can be set up, again, like data, authentication, storage, hosting and even various clients to consume the API.
+Next, by using the [AWS Amplify Framework](https://aws.amazon.com/amplify/) &mdash; a command line tool to create, manage and implement Amazon web services &mdash; with a few simple commands everything else can be set up again, like data, authentication, storage, hosting and even various clients to consume the API.

 With AppSync and Amplify one can have a mobile-friendly API server and client in ... minutes.
 Once a schema is done the rest is done by AWS.